Yang Kuo-chiang

-Yang Kuo-chiang or John K. Young (楊國強 (Yáng Guóqiáng); born 5 March 1950) is a military personal of the Republic of China.
+Yang Kuo-chiang or John K. Young (楊國強 (Yáng Guóqiáng); born 5 March 1950) is a soldier of the Republic of China.
 He was the Director-General of the National Security Bureau in 2015–2016.

-Early life
+Education

 Yang graduated from Republic of China Military Academy in 1972.
 He then took the Armor Captain's Career Course from ROC Army School in 1975, Tank Gun Turret Maintenance Class from US Army Engineer School in 1980, Army Command and Staff College of National Defense University in 1983, Army Command and Staff College from the Republic of South Africa in 1985, War College of National Defense University in 1989, US Army War College in 1995 and Research Course of Harvard University Kennedy School of Government in 2004.

 Military careers

 Yang was the Division Commander of the 109th Mechanized Division of the ROC Army, Inspector-General of the Military Discipline Division of the Ministry of National Defense General Political Warfare Department, Commander of Armor Training Command of the ROC Army Commandant of Armor School.
 He was also the superintendent for Republic of China Military Academy on 1 March 2002 - 30 June 2005.